Killing of Zabelle Peh: Death of Zabelle and new charges

-Sometime after her parents were charged with abusing her, the baby girl, whose real name was Zabelle Peh Yu Xuan, eventually succumbed to her injuries, and died on 13 January 2023.
+Sometime after her parents were charged with abusing Zabelle, she eventually succumbed to her injuries, and died on 13 January 2023.

 As a result of her death, on 3 February 2023, Zabelle's 29-year-old mother Sim Liang Xiu was brought back to court, and her original charge of causing grievous hurt was amended to murder, a capital offence that carries either the death penalty or life imprisonment with caning if found guilty, although caning would not be imposed in cases of women convicted of murder but gets life in lieu of death.
 Additionally, the gag order on the identities of Sim and Zabelle were lifted due to the victim's death.
 Sim reportedly asked the court why she had to be further investigated, stating there was no point in doing so since she was already "guilty" of murdering her daughter per the police's contention, and the district court judge reminded Sim that the offence she was charged for was a serious one and the investigations had to be fully completed in view of the nature of her offence.
 A week later, Sim returned to court, and the police confirmed that an autopsy report from the Health Sciences Authority (HSA) was still pending at that point.
 Sim remained in remand since as murder suspects facing the death penalty were not allowed to receive bail.
 Sim was also set to return to the crime scene to re-enact the murder.